knightazura/ghost-sdk/App-Ideas-Permissions.md

 ## Routes

-I think, that App routes should only live under /ghost/apps/<app-id>/ where <app-id> is the indentifier from `config.js`.
+I think, that App routes should only live under `/ghost/apps/<app-id>/` where `<app-id>` is the identifier from `config.js`.
 This would provide a unique namespace for every App and prevent unnecessary clutter.